Is your company aligned with the new purchase model?

 How important is a company’s online reputation in the consumer’s buying decision?

-Bright Local interviewed about 1,000 consumers in the US to discover consumer opinion about online reviews.
+Bright Local interviewed about 1,000 consumers in the US to discover consumer opinions about online reviews.
 Check out the search results:

 86% of consumers read online reviews;